 The Israelites had just won a major victory against the Canaanites, God has just ensured a victory for them, (Num.
 21:3).
 (How many of us have had victories in our lives, with God’s help, just recently?)

-Now the Israelites are back in camp, they are self-confident, and are murmuring and complaining about the lack of water and bread in the desert (their current situation and circumstances.)
+Now the Israelites are back in camp, they are self-confident and victorious and are murmuring and complaining about the lack of water and bread in the desert (their current situation and circumstances.)
 This is despite the fact that there is a constant supply of manna and the fact that in Numbers 20, God had just provided water from a rock.
-(All of their basic needs have been met.)
-Their word on the manna which has been provided was: “we detest this miserable food”.
+(All of their basic needs have been met.) in fact, their word on the manna which has been provided was: “we detest this miserable food”.
 The Israelites actually despised God’s provision for them.

-See friends, complaining is a heart attitude that is focused on what we do not have, rather on what has generously been given to us.
+This may seem harsh, but complaining is a heart attitude that is focused on what we do not have, rather on what has generously been given to us.
 A complaining heart, does not focus on the blessing it has received already, but instead focuses on the desires of the fickle heart that have not been met.
 Complaining when given full reign in our lives gives birth to self-pity.

 It is easy to complain, but it is wrong.
 1 Cor 10:9 Paul reminds the Corinthians of the Israelites by warning them not to “put the Lord to test, as some of them did and then died of snakebites”.
 Phil 2:14 encourages us to “stay away from complaining and arguing.”

 So what is the right heart attitude to develop?

-It is a grateful heart that is continually counting our blessings and recognising God’s provision in our lives.
+A grateful heart that counts your blessings and recognises God’s provision in your life.

 Count your blessings, name them one by one, count your blessings see what God has done.